Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Results

-\Cref{fig:corner_fiducial} shows the marginalised posterior of the period--luminosity parameters ($\MWH$, $\bW$, $\ZW$) and the parallax offset $\deltapi$ for three model configurations: (i) \ac{C22} and \ac{C27} with the disk prior and selection modelling but without the \ac{LMC} and N4258, (ii) the same with the \ac{LMC} and N4258 Cepheid populations and their geometric distance calibrations, and (iii) a model including all four populations that neglects selection modelling, adopts a uniform-in-volume \ac{MW} distance prior, and uses a wide $\deltapi$ prior, designed to emulate the analysis of~\citetalias{Hogas_2026}.
+\Cref{fig:corner_baseline} shows the marginalised posterior of the period--luminosity parameters ($\MWH$, $\bW$, $\ZW$) and the parallax offset $\deltapi$ for three model configurations: (i) \ac{C22} and \ac{C27} with the disc prior and selection modelling but without the \ac{LMC} and N4258, (ii) the same with the \ac{LMC} and N4258 Cepheid populations and their geometric distance calibrations, and (iii) a model including all four populations that neglects selection modelling, adopts a uniform-in-volume \ac{MW} distance prior, and uses a wide $\deltapi$ prior, designed to emulate the analysis of~\citetalias{Hogas_2026}.

 The \ac{MW}-only posterior is substantially wider, by factors of $1.8$, $2.1$, and $2.1$ in $\MWH$, $\bW$, and $\ZW$, respectively, but only by a factor of $1.2$ in $\deltapi$.
-Both $\bW$ and $\ZW$ are strongly correlated with $\MWH$ in the \ac{MW}-only inference; including the \ac{LMC} and N4258 Cepheids breaks these degeneracies.
-Since $\deltapi$ enters only through the \ac{MW} parallaxes, the \ac{LMC} and N4258 do not substantially tighten the constraint; the fiducial posterior gives $\deltapi = -12.4 \pm 5.3~\uas$, compared with $-9.9 \pm 6.1~\uas$ from the \ac{MW}-only inference.
-For comparison,~\citet{CruzReyes_2023} report $\deltapi = -19 \pm 3~\uas$ from \textit{Gaia} DR3 parallaxes of open clusters hosting Cepheids; the difference reflects the sensitivity of the inferred offset to the assumed prior and sample composition.
+Both $\bW$ and $\ZW$ are strongly correlated with $\MWH$ in the \ac{MW}-only inference; including the \ac{LMC} and N4258 Cepheids partially breaks these degeneracies and tightens the constraints.
+Since $\deltapi$ enters only through the \ac{MW} parallaxes, the \ac{LMC} and N4258 do not substantially tighten the constraint; the baseline posterior gives $\deltapi = -12.4 \pm 5.3~\uas$, compared with $-9.9 \pm 6.1~\uas$ from the \ac{MW}-only inference.
+For comparison,~\citet{CruzReyes_2023} report $\deltapi = -13 \pm 5~\uas$ from their near-infrared \ac{HST} Wesenheit calibration using $15$ open-cluster Cepheids and the $67$-star \ac{HST} Cepheid sample, agreeing with our posterior.
 The addition of the \ac{LMC} and N4258 introduces no tension with the \ac{MW}-only result.
 We also compare these posteriors to the baseline SH0ES contours from the joint three-rung fit reported in table~5 of~\citetalias{Riess_2022}, combining geometric calibrators, \ac{MW} and extragalactic Cepheids, and Type~Ia supernovae.
-All three parameters agree with our fiducial posteriors to within $1\sigma$.
+All three parameters agree with our baseline posteriors to within $1\sigma$.